pcallier/livingroom/README.md

 The names appear in the order in which Qualtrics currently exports them.
 If you change the surveys at all, you may have to change the order of the headings appropriately, or add/remove them.

+**By default, pipeline_main.py will look for qualtricsheadings.txt and sessioninfoheadings.txt**
+**in the pipeline_working/metadata folder on Big Brother, so if you change these files, copy** **them to this location!**

 Depends: python 2.7.x, pandas 0.16.1, numpy 1.9.1+, scipy.signal.
 A compatible praat
-should be placed in the scripts/ directory.
+should be on the path.
 Creak detection uses the Matlab-based covarep repository and the wrappers written by Patrick Callier available at https://github.com/pcallier/creak_batch (runs separately).